-We did not note material contravention, during the financial year ended 31 December 2023, of the provisions of Central Bank of Egypt and the Banking Sector Law no 194 of 2020 in the light of our audit of the financial statements.
+We did not note material contravention, during the financial year ended 31 December 2024, of the provisions of Central Bank of Egypt and the banking sector law no 194 of 2020 in the light of our audit of the financial statements.

-The Bank maintains proper financial records, which includes all that is required by the law and the Bank's statutes, and the accompanying separate financial statements are in agreement therewith.
+The bank maintains proper financial records, which includes all that is required by the law and the bank's statutes, and the accompanying financial statements are in agreement therewith.

-The financial information included in the Board of Directors' report that is prepared in accordance with law No. 159 of 1981 and its executive regulations, is in agreement with Bank's accounting records, within the limits that such information recorded therein.
+The financial information included in the Board of Directors' report that is prepared in accordance with law No. 159 of 1981 and its executive regulations, is in agreement with the Bank's accounting records, within the limits that such information recorded therein.

-Auditors'
+Auditors

-Hoda Mostafa Shawky Accountants and Auditors Register No. (3451)

-Financial Regulatory Authority Register No. (7) CBE Register No. (92)
+Accountants and Auditors Register No. (3451) Financial Regulatory Auditory Register No. (7)

-Fellow of Egyptian Society of Accountants and Auditors
+CBE Register No. (92) Fellow of Egyptian Society of Accountants and

+Auditors

-Fellow of Egyptian Tax Society Mazars Mostafa Shawki Public Accountants and consultants
+Fellow of Egyptian Tax Society

+Forvis Mazars Mostafa Shawki

+Public Accountants and consultants

-153 Mohamed Farid St., Bank Misr Tower, Cairo
+153 Mohamed Farid St., Bank Misr Tower,

+Cairo